apache/pekko/CONTRIBUTING.md

 starting up a new JVM instance for each command and can be much faster and more convenient.

-For example, building Akka as above is more commonly done like this:
+For example, building Pekko as above is more commonly done like this:

 ```
 % sbt
-[info] Set current project to default (in build file:/.../akka/project/plugins/)
+[info] Set current project to default (in build file:/.../pekko/project/plugins/)
-[info] Set current project to akka (in build file:/.../akka/)
+[info] Set current project to pekko (in build file:/.../pekko/)
 > compile
 ...
 > test